Engaging the University

 Second, we must recognize that inasmuch as our neighbors are loving God and loving their neighbors, they are doing the will of God.
 And, having recognized this goodness, we can approve and cooperate with it.

 Yet we do not dwell in Eden.
 Our situation has changed, and drastically.
 Thus our mission is altered also, as God redeems the world and draws it back into line with his original purposes.
-This new mission is outlined by two Redemption Commandments.
+This new mission is outlined by two Salvation Commandments.

 The New Commandment (Jn.
 13:34-35):